iifl-logo

 Auditors responsibilities for the audit of the Standalone Financial Statements

-11. We also provide those charged with governance with a statement that we have complied with relevant ethical requirements regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on our independence, and where applicable, related safeguards.
-12. From the matters communicated with those charged with governance, we determine those matters that were of most signi_cance in the audit of the standalone financial statements of the current period and are therefore the key audit matters.
+13. From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the standalone financial statements of the current period and are therefore the key audit matters.
 We describe these matters in our auditors report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

 Report on other legal and regulatory requirements